Do you love beans, but they don't--er--love you? Find out how to de-gas beans easily to benefit not only your digestion, but also your friendships!

 I've mentioned a few of these already, but these are some other topics regarding digestion that might be of interest.

-Good for you, good for your budget, and good for your family (and friends)--get it?
-Like maybe you can keep all of your friends and not get disowned--even if you eat a lot of beans.
+Beans are good for you, good for your budget, and good for your family (and friends) if you de-gas them.
+Get it?
+If you eat a lot of beans, by using these tipcs, hopefully you can keep all of your friends and not get disowned.

 Do Beans Give You Gas?